4teamwork/ftw.upgrade/README.rst

 Introduction
 ============

-This product aims to simplify running and writing third-party generic setup upgrade steps.
+This product aims to simplify running and writing third-party Generic Setup upgrade steps in Plone.

-It provides a view in the plone control panel for running multiple upgrades at once, based on the upgrade mechanism of generic setup (portal_setup).
+It provides a control panel for running multiple upgrades at once, based on the upgrade mechanism of Generic Setup (portal_setup).

-It also provides a base class for writing upgrade steps with variety of helpers for common tasks.
+Further a base class for writing upgrade steps with variety of helpers for common tasks is provided.

 Features
 ========

-* **Managing upgrades**: It provides an advanced view for upgrading third-party plone packages using Generic Setup.
+* **Managing upgrades**: Provides an advanced view for upgrading third-party Plone packages using Generic Setup.
   It allows to upgrade multiple packages at once with an easy to use user interface.